 Now we are told that seven trumpets will be sounded, including the seventh and last trumpet.

 Here we see the opening of the seventh seal.
 The silence pictured as being half an hour long signifies some very serious events are about to take place.
 One can almost picture all of the hosts of heaven looking down on the earth and knowing that the final events that God will bring upon mankind are about to start.

-Revelation 8:3-7 And another angel came and stood at the altar, having a golden censer; and there was given unto him much incense, that he should offer it with the prayers of all saints upon the golden altar, which was before the throne.
-And the smoke of the incense, which came with the prayers of the saints, ascended up before God out of the angel's hand.
-And the angel took the censer, and filled it with fire from the altar, and cast it unto the earth; and there were voices and thunderings and lightnings, and an earthquake.
-And the seven angels who had the seven trumpets prepared themselves to sound.
-The first angel sounded, and there followed hail and fire mingled with blood, and they were cast upon the earth; and a third part of the trees were burned up, and all green grass was burned up.
+Revelation 8:3-7 Then another angel having a golden censer, came and stood at the altar.
+He was given him much incense, that he should offer it with the prayers of all saints upon the golden altar which was before the throne.
+And the smoke of the incense, with the prayers of the saints, ascended before God from the angel's hand.
+Then the angel took the censer, filled it with fire from the altar, and threw it to the earth.
+And there were noises, thunderings, and lightnings, and an earthquake.
+So the seven angels who had the seven trumpets prepared themselves to sound.
+The first angel sounded: And hail and fire followed, mingled with blood, and they were thrown to the earth.
+And a third of the trees were burned up, and all green grass was burned up.

-Revelation 8:8-9 And the second angel sounded, and, as it were, a great mountain burning with fire was cast into the sea; and a third part of the sea became blood; and a third part of the creatures which were in the sea and had life, died, and a third part of the ships were destroyed.
+Revelation 8:8-9 Then the second angel sounded: And something like a great mountain burning with fire was thrown into the sea; and a third of the sea became blood.
+And a third of the living creatures in the sea died, and a third of the ships were destroyed.

 Perhaps a burning meteor crashes in the sea, causing great shock, temperature change, and a huge tidal wave.
 A third part of the sea becomes blood, killing a third part of all the creatures to which God had given life and destroying a third part of the ships.